briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 These things are tricky because the graph looks like there's a dramatic difference between one side and the other.
 The Y Axis is in Joules, a unit of work, and one of the definitions of that is a watt-second.
 I looked up the [thermal output of my M2 MacBook Pro](https://support.apple.com/en-us/102839).
 At idle, it's running at 494 BTU/h, which is 145 J/s.
 That's 145 J/s for just being on, every second.
 With 70 Joules, we're talking about a half second of idle time in my laptop.

 This energy comsumption argument seems to me much like that for sending UTF-8 instead of ASCII over the internet.
 Sure, you might save a kilobyte, but that one image on the page, or the SSL, or many other things swamps that savings.
+The numbers are so insignificant and it's not even worth thinking about.

 Consider the case of shark attacks on humans going up 100% in January?
 Does it matter that the spike is one additional shark attack since the previous value was 1?
 100% sounds alarming, one more does not.
-A program using 70 joules seems that horrific because 70 is a big number, but when you fail to consider the energy draw of a idle computer.
+A program using 70 joules seems that horrific because 70 is a big number, but a big number compared to what?
+That number could be 70,000 millijoules, and that it's 70,000 doesn't make it interesting.

-If the goal is some sort of climate-friendly behavior for programmers, the easier thing is simply using less computing power.
-Most computers are idle most of the time anyway and are provisioned to handle spikes.
-Well, you would hope this is the case.
-Combining two computers into one and having it do all the work would save so much energy that you don't have to consider that one program might use 10x or even 100x as much energy?
+If the goal is some sort of climate-friendly behavior for programmers, the easier thing is simply using less computing power, fewer data centers, and no AI.

 ## What could they have done?